byu-cpe/ComputingBootCamp/website/_selfpaced/22_tclvivado.md

   1. Its name, type, etc.
   1. A listing of the pins on cells that it is connected to.
   1. If it is routed then print out a listing of the pins on sites or cells it is connected to.
 For each such connected pin, print out enough identifying information so it is obvious where that can be located.
   1. If it is routed then print out a listing of the wires/nodes and PIPs making up its route.
 For each such wire/node and PIP print out enough identifying information so it is obvious where they are located.
-This last one is prett difficult until you figure out what a PIP is.
-You might want to leave it until you have read through the RapidSmith docs.
+This last one will require you figure out what a PIP is.

 In short, from the above info you print out one should be able to re-create the entire design from cells and nets to placement and routing (but you do not need to do the re-creation).